openmobilehub/omh-maps/README.md

    - Set **Language** to Java or Kotlin.
 Both languages are fully supported by the Maps SDK for Android.
 To learn more about Kotlin.

    - Set **Minimum SDK** to an SDK version compatible with your test device.
 You must select a version greater than the minimum version required by the OMH Maps SDK for Android , which is currently Android API Level 21 (Android 5.0, Lollipop) or higher.
-4. Click **Finish**
+4. Click **Finish**.
 Android Studio starts Gradle and builds the project.
 This may take some time.

 ## Set up your Google Cloud project for applications with Google Services(Google Maps)
-Complete the required Cloud Console setup steps by clicking through the following tabs:
+Complete the required Cloud Console setup following the next steps, for more information see [Documentation](https://developers.google.com/maps/documentation/android-sdk/cloud-setup)

 ### Steps